TristanWYL/handwritingfy/README.md

 Within this extension, around 20 handwriting styles can be played around.

-The following screenshot is the extension console (popup).
+The following screenshot is the extension console (popup), from which you can decide whether handwritingfying text and/or svg of webpages.
+There have also been around 20 styles available for texts.

 <img src="images/popup.png" width="300px" alt="extension console"/>

 You can also check out the demo video: